 What are Parent Plus Loans?

 The Parent Plus loan program is run by the federal government.
 These loans are offered to parents after their student has maxed out the amount of regular (Stafford) student loans they can take each year.
 It is the parents, not the students who are taking on the responsibility for paying back Parent Plus loans.
+Families sometimes assume kids will take on the debt and then later those agreements fall apart.
 These loans lack some of the desirable features of other regular student loans.
 The interest is high and the repayment terms are not as flexible.
-They offer very high limits so they allow families to get into debt that they will be very unlikely to be able to repay.
+They offer very high limits so they allow families to get into excessive debt.

-Problem One: No Consideration if You Will Be Able to Afford to Pay it Back
+Problem One: No Consideration of Ability to Pay it Back

-The screening process for the Parent Plus loan doesn’t include an in-depth review of your income or your ability to repay.
+The screening process for the Parent Plus loan doesn’t include an in-depth review of your income or your financial commitments.
 The process is only 20 minutes long and mainly considers negative credit history.
 If you’ve failed to pay bills in the past, it can disqualify you for the loan.
-But having no or very little income won’t stop you from being approved because income is not considered in determining loan eligibility.
+But having a big mortgage, health expenses, etc. it is unlikely to stop you from being approved.

 Problem Two: Very High Amounts of Borrowing Allowed